 Why Study Law and Society?

-“Law and society is a vibrant interdisciplinary field,” says Dr. Haley Duschinski, Associate Professor of Anthropology and director of the master's program.
+“Law and society is a vibrant interdisciplinary field,” says Dr. Kathleen Sullivan, Associate Professor of Political Science and Graduate Program Director of the master's program.

 “As a law and society degree, the new M.A. program draws on the analytic, interpretive, and imaginative tools of the liberal arts to shed light on the moral and political elements on law, and its meaning and significance in our everyday lives,” she says.